mthiel117/webinar_feb9/README.md

 Building your own automation workflow with open source tools: Ansible, NetBox and Git.

+To get started, setup your machine with the suggested tools below.
+The roadmap gives you a path to follow and an example Ansible Playbook is shown below.

 ## Fill Your Automation Toolbox with these tools

 - [Microsoft VSCode Editor](https://code.visualstudio.com/Download)